Centuries of tradition and current realities are causing something unique to come to life: a developing Montenegro farm stay network.

 For every euro spent in the Meanderbug Farm Stay Network, 85 cents goes to a villager.
 So, if a traveler were to spend 500 euros on her food and lodging in the network, then she can be confident that she just provided more than a month of minimum salary to the host family.
 That is travel that makes a difference.

-Booking through Meanderbug allows us the needed resources to keep consulting, coaching, encouraging, and marketing existing and new farm stay partners.
+Making your Montenegro farm stay booking through Meanderbug allows us the needed resources to keep consulting, coaching, encouraging, and marketing existing and new farm stay partners.
 They are some amazing people.
 We learn through and experience so much with them.
 We are honored to partner with and advocate for each of them.

 Besides providing the host family income, farm stay will often help the village.
 We encourage, and the local people are quick to act on, finding ways to share the opportunity.
 If a family has orchards and needs cheese and meat, they will collaborate with their neighbors to provide a full organic experience.
 At the same time, it provides income for more families in the community.
 That does good for more people and it is something we celebrate.